 Local Education Initiatives encompass a range of roles aimed at engaging communities, fostering relationships, and enhancing educational opportunities.
 Within this category, positions such as Community Outreach and Farm to School Educators play crucial roles in connecting individuals with resources, knowledge, and experiences that promote learning and community involvement.
 These initiatives prioritize bridging gaps in education, whether through hands-on lessons or outreach efforts that bring people together for meaningful engagement.

-Farm to School Environmental Educators will teach lessons, lead after-school and summer programs, and support school garden initiatives for K-12 students.
+Farm to School Environmental Educators will teach environmental & nutrition education lessons in K-5 classrooms, lead after-school and summer programs, and support school garden initiatives for K-12 students.
 Engage in community outreach, build partnerships, and participate in all aspects of food systems education, including regenerative agriculture, nature, and community food security.

 Nutrition and Food Access Programs